Responding to a churchgoer who wants to bring a service or support animal to church may not be a new challenge.

 What is a service animal?

-Under the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
+The ADA defines a service animal as a dog trained to do work or tasks for a disabled person.
+The disabled person can train the dog.
 The task(s) performed by the dog must be directly related to the person’s disability.
-People with disabilities have the right to train the dog themselves and are not required to use a professional program.

-The dog must be trained to take a specific action when needed to assist the person with a disability.
+The dog must be able to assist the person with a disability.

 What about animals providing “emotional support?”

-A fairly common misunderstanding is that a pet that provides comfort can be considered a service animal.
-The DOJ disagrees, stating:
+A fairly common misunderstanding is that a comfort pet is a service animal.

 How to determine if a dog is a service animal